martyr-deepin/arch-deepin/README.md

         sudo systemctl start NetworkManager

-    And if you want to experience DDE for a long time, use NetworkManager instead of netctl is a better choice,
+    And if you want to experience DDE for a long time, using NetworkManager instead of netctl is a better choice,

         sudo systemctl stop netctl